6 Qualities To Look For In A Maryland Medical Malpractice Lawyer

 Common errors include things like double dosages of medication or the incorrect dosage being given due to the mixup of measurements like mg and mcg.

-Statute of Limitations for a Medical Malpractice Claim in Maryland
+Statute Of Limitations For A Medical Malpractice Claim In Maryland

 Maryland’s statute of limitations places a time limit on victims of malpractice to make a claim.
 This time limit prevents cases from being filed many years down the line where they will be difficult to prove.